 Arrive promptly for your examination.
 Latecomers can be extremely disruptive to other students writing examinations.
 If you arrive more than 15 minutes late for a scheduled examination, and you have not notified your exam invigilator in advance, you should try to rebook your examination within 10 business days.
-Depending on where you write, you may be charged an exam rebooking fee (payable at Athabasca, Edmonton, and Calgary, Alberta).
+Depending on where you write, you may be charged a non-refundable exam rebooking fee (payable at Athabasca, Edmonton, and Calgary, Alberta).

 After the 10 business-day hold period, the unwritten examination is returned to AU.
-If and when you request the exam again, the multiple examination fee will be charged.
+If and when you request the exam again, the non-refundable multiple examination fee will be charged.

 Whenever possible, AU will accommodate moderately late arrivals; however, you will risk being interrupted if others leave the room before you are finished writing your examination.
 Allowing additional time may not always be possible.